AdilG2/Game-Hangman-for-Intro2Eng/README.md

 ## Description:

-##### In this game you have to find a word like in a game called 'Hangman'.
+##### In this game you have to find a word like in a game called 'Guess Word'.
 One must guess the word, and the other must guess.

 ##### You will have five attempts to guess.
 Each misspelled letter will take away attempts.